 The account creation page.

 Hackers also create email campaigns using the company's email model to promote the release of the new season of a popular show.
-It’s also common for Netflix users to receive an email asking them to reactivate their account or update their payment details.
+It’s also common for Netflix users to receive a phishing email asking them to reactivate their account or update their payment details.
 Cybercriminals often include legitimate Netflix links—up to seven in each email—in an attempt to bypass both email security filters and end users.

 2. Telephone Service Provider Accounts